 - Ride a bike on one of the courses - 25, 55, 88, or 100 miles - and finish on centerfield at Petco Park.
 Youth can join the Kids Challenge for a fun, safe ride, too!

 - Join a high-energy 50-minute spin class on a stationary bike

-- Run or walk the new 5K along the Embarcadero, finishing on the field.
+- Run or walk the new 5K through downtown San Diego, finishing on the field.